juliafmorgado/30DaysOtel/week1/day3.md

 1. Start with metrics – They're cheapest and catch most issues
 2. Add tracing selectively – Even 1% of requests traced is useful
 3. Correlate logs – Emit trace IDs in your log lines

-4. Use metrics to find time windows, traces to debug specific failures
+Metrics find the problem, traces show the path, logs explain the failure

 ## What I’m taking into Day 4

 Tomorrow we'll zoom into spans: the individual segments that make up a trace timeline.
-Once spans click, we’ll be able to read a trace like a debugging timeline: what happened, in what order, and what was waiting on what.
+Once spans click, we’ll be able to read a trace: what happened, in what order, and what was waiting on what.

 For Day 3, the win is this mental model:

-A single request moves as a chain of network calls and waiting.
+- A single request moves as a chain of network calls and waiting.
-Tracing records that chain for one request.
+- Tracing records that chain for one request.
-Metrics summarize many requests over time.
+- Metrics summarize many requests over time.
-Logs describe events, and become much more useful when correlated with traces through propagated context.
+- Logs describe events, and become much more useful when correlated with traces through propagated context.

 See you on Day 4!